 Director since 2006

-Business Experience: Ms. Kirtley, 63, a certified public accountant, is a business consultant on strategic and corporate governance issues.
-She has served in this capacity during all of the past five years.
-Ms. Kirtley brings extensive experience, expertise and insight to our Board in the areas of audit and corporate governance.
+Business Experience: Ms. Kirtley, 64, a Certified Public Accountant and Chartered Global Management Accountant, is the President of the International Federation of Accountants (IFAC), the global organization for the accountancy profession which facilitates the establishment of international auditing, ethics and education standards, and has served in that position since November 2014.
+She served as Deputy President of IFAC from 2012 to 2014.
+Ms. Kirtley has also served as a business consultant on strategic, risk and corporate governance issues since 2000.
+Ms. Kirtley brings extensive experience, expertise and insight to our Board in the areas of audit, risk management and corporate governance.
 In addition to her expertise in audit and tax issues developed in part as a senior manager at a predecessor to auditing firm Ernst & Young LLP, Ms. Kirtley also brings corporate management experience from her tenure at Vermont American Corporation, where she held the positions of Treasurer, Vice President and Chief Financial Officer.

 - Papa Johns International, Inc. since 2003 (Audit Committee Chair; Compensation Committee)